netresearch/t3x-nr-extension-scanner-cli/README.md

 ## License

-This project is licensed under the GNU General Public License v2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Documentation is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Contributing